Join Our FREE Live Webinar

 How Do REO Foreclosures Work?

-There are several things that you should know to understand how REO foreclosures work.
+You should know several things to understand how REO foreclosures work.

-Banks and lenders are not in the business of buying, fixing, and flipping properties - their business is in collecting interest on debt used by borrowers to purchase real estate investments.
+Banks and lenders are not in the business of buying, fixing, and flipping properties—their business is collecting interest on debt used by borrowers to purchase real estate investments.

-When a borrower isn't making payments - the bank isn't making money on their debt investment.
-So, they "foreclose" on the property with the goal of recapturing their investment and turning it into a profitable loan yet again.
+When a borrower isn't making payments, the bank isn't making money on its debt investment.
+So, it " forecloses" on the property to recapture its investment and turn it into a profitable loan yet again.

-REO foreclosures work differently depending on the state the property is located in.
+REO foreclosures work differently depending on the state in which the property is located.

-In some states, the lender needs to file an action in state court, essentially getting permission from the court, in order to begin the foreclosure process.
+In some states, the lender must file an action in state court, essentially getting permission from the court, to begin the foreclosure process.

-This is called Judicial Foreclosure and those states are often referred to as "Judicial States."
+This is called Judicial Foreclosure, and those states are often called "Judicial States."

-Judicial foreclosure benefits the borrower by requiring the lender to present their case for foreclosure in an open forum, which allows the borrower more time to stay in their home and get current on payments.
+Judicial foreclosure benefits the borrower by requiring the lender to present their case for foreclosure in an open forum.
+This allows the borrower more time to stay in their home and keep current on payments.

-The rest of the states ("Non-Judicial States") do not require a lender to demonstrate in court that requirements of a foreclosure have been met.
+The rest of the states ("Non-Judicial States") do not require a lender to demonstrate in court that the foreclosure requirements have been met.

-Rather, the borrower is supposed to file suit to claim the lender did not meet those requirements.
+Rather, the borrower is supposed to file a suit to claim that the lender did not meet those requirements.

-Here's a link to a complete list of all U.S. states which are judicial and non-judicial foreclosure
+Here's a link to a complete list of all U.S. states that have judicial and non-judicial foreclosures

-Once the property is foreclosed on, the lender will make sure that any tax arrears and liens on the property are cleared before putting it up for sale.
+Once the property is foreclosed on, the lender will clear any tax arrears and liens on it before putting it up for sale.

-The best route to making a better offer for buying listed REO foreclosures is through the help of real estate agents with experience in buying and selling these kinds of property.
+The best way to make a better offer on listed REO foreclosures is to seek the help of real estate agents with experience in buying and selling these kinds of properties.

-After making the offer, both parties will negotiate price and contingencies, which mainly include appraisal and inspections.
+After making the offer, both parties will negotiate prices and contingencies, including appraisal and inspections.

-An appraisal is important in making sure that the value of the property complements the loan that the bank is offering for the completion of the deal.
+An appraisal is essential in ensuring that the property's value complements the loan that the bank is offering for the completion of the deal.

-Inspection contingencies allow the buyer to back out in case the REO property has repairs that are too extensive to make it a profitable investment.
+Inspection contingencies allow the buyer to back out if the REO property's repairs are too extensive to make it a profitable investment.

 How Does The Foreclosure Process Work?

-The process of foreclosures is quite simple but, requires you to be very keen to get the best deal.
+The foreclosure process is quite simple but requires you to be very keen to get the best deal.

 The following is a description of how the process of foreclosure works: